-If you’ve never attended a group yoga class and are considering giving it a go, getting ready for this exciting new partaking is thankfully very simple.
-What can you expect from your first yoga class and is there anything you need to do or keep in mind before you start?
-Preparation is very minimal and there are just a few things to consider before you go to ensure you get the most out of the experience.
+If you’ve never attended a group yoga class but are considering giving it a go, getting ready for this exciting new partaking is thankfully very simple and taking a few minutes to do a little research on what to expect can ease some of the possible anxiety.

 Before you go